m1ner79/internship-journal/README.md

 To be honest, all energy just evaporated from me.
 It took me over an hour to get back to it.

-I eventually finished my blog and posted it but it took me longer than I expected.
+I eventually finished my blog on [Increasing visibility of my articles](https://dev.to/m1ner/increasing-visibility-of-my-articles-1bmd) and posted it but it took me longer than I expected.

 Overall good day, maybe except for losing the whole document.
 Lesson learned 🤷‍♂️.